rocketacademy/basics-sl-docs/day07-objects/README.md

 * Since alignment is important, there is less room for human error for adding and removing from the arrays.
 We have to add to both arrays and remove from both so that the data is consistent.
 * What if we only want to remove a name but keep the number, or vice versa?
 It will be simpler using objects to continue keeping a set of data with 1 array (ie. an array of objects), while removing just a key-value pair in said set of data.

-**Question 2:** Demonstrate this using the Chrome Dev Tools console.
-In the line below, what will be the pseudocode for getting the numerical sum of the ranks?
+**Question 2:** Copy `cardDeck2` into the Chrome Dev Tools console.
+What will be the pseudocode for getting the numerical sum of the ranks?

 **Answer 2:** The actual code example may require string splitting using the `.split` method (see [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split)), which the students may not be fully comfortable with.
 It is okay to stick to asking for a layman pseudocode logic for how they will achieve this.